raffitch/flowmeter/README.md

 1. Upload `Flowmeter/Flowmeter.ino` to an ESP8266 board.
 The sketch expects the flow sensor on pin **D2**, the valve control on **D8**, the ITV2050 driver on **D5** (0–10 V via a GP8101S) and the HX711 on **D6/D7**.
-An analog pressure feedback should connect to **A0**.
-At start‑up the sketch samples the idle voltage from this 220 Ω divider and subtracts it so 0 MPa reads near zero.
+An analog pressure feedback should connect to **A0** through a divider that brings the 0–10 V monitor voltage into the ESP8266's 0–3.3 V range.
 The PWM pin on D5 is claimed and driven low before any serial output and `Serial.setDebugOutput(false)` keeps it quiet; when compiling, select **Debug Port: Disabled** and **Debug Level: None** (or define `-DNDEBUG`) to prevent the SDK from writing to the UART.
 The sketch